DAVE’S USER PERSONA

-Using the program Adobe Illustrator, creating wireframes and mockups are essential to develop to be able to understand what the final outcome will roughly look like.
+Using the program Adobe Illustrator, creating wireframes and mockups are essential to develop which enables the designer to envision what the final outcome will roughly look like.
+By implementing the ‘Layers’ tool, it allows the product engineer to slowly build their interactive prototype.
 Through the use of guides, having these foundations are helpful in ways that are powerfully informative to the designer and their team.

 Below is a continued example of ‘How to Make Toast’.